ldtteam/MinecoloniesWiki/pages/src/source/tutorials/datapacks.md

 | <code>"male_firstname"</code>   | Array of Strings | A list of the male first names                                                       |
 | <code>"female_firstname"</code> | Array of Strings | A list of the female first names                                                     |
 | <code>"surnames"</code>         | Array of Strings | A list of the surnames for the citizens                                              |

+## Worldgen

+### Disable Abandoned Colonies

+Abandoned colonies can be discovered while exploring.
+If you wish to disable the generation of abandoned colonies, you can do so in your datapack. `<namespace>\data\minecolonies\worldgen\structure_set\empty_colony.json`

+Using the following code for your `empty_colony.json` file will disable all abandoned colonies from generating.

+{% highlight json linenos %}
+{
+  "structures": [],
+  "placement": {
+    "salt": 1225566777,
+    "spacing": 50,
+    "separation": 20,
+    "type": "minecraft:random_spread"
+  }
+}
+{% endhighlight %}